brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 there will be no way to achieve this goal in PHP.

-See, we _need_ magic getters to support this behaviour; at the same time, _don't_ want them.
+See, we _need_ magic getters to support this behaviour; at the same time we _don't_ want them.
 They would negate one of the goals we're trying to achieve: easy discoverability.

 So for now, unfortunately,
-our package will allow you to write to the properties after a data transfer object is constructed.
+our package will allow you to write its properties after a data transfer object is constructed.
-We just are careful not to do it.
+We are just careful not to do it.

 ---

 I hope this post inspired you to think about your own code bases, and that you might be prompted to try this pattern out in your projects;
-with [our package](*https://github.com/spatie/data-transfer-object) our your own implementation.
+with [our package](*https://github.com/spatie/data-transfer-object) or your own implementation.

 If there are any thoughts coming to your mind, if you want to discuss this further; I'd love to here from you!